Liquid Gold: The Lore and Logic of Using Urine To Grow Plants

 Whimsical drawings by Malcolm Wells (world-renowned architect, artist, and author of several books, including The Earth-Sheltered Home, Classic Architectural Birdhouses, Recovering America, InfraStructures, and How to Build an Underground House) throughout the book make this a must for every bathroom library, a great gift for gardeners (and anyone who urinates), and an enlightening problem-solver for environmental planners dealing with the nutrient pollution of water.

-Author Carol Steinfeld is projects director for Ecowater Projects, a nonprofit project that informs the public about ecological wastewater management solutions.
+Author Carol Steinfeld works on many fronts to bridge people with solutions such as ecological wastewater management solutions.
+She conducts workshops on urine diversion, composting toilets, composting, and do-it-yourself burial shrouds.
 She is the co-author of The Composting Toilet System Book and Reusing the Resource: Adventures in Ecological Wastewater Recycling.
 Her articles have appeared in The Boston Globe, San Francisco Chronicle, Natural Home Magazine and many other publications.
+She is co-founder of Ecovita, which supplies books and water fixtures.